 I bought a studio flat in Chester le Street, conveyancing formalities finalised in 2003.
 Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
 Corresponding flats in Chester le Street with an extended lease are worth £191,000.
 The ground rent is £55 yearly.
 The lease expires on 21st October 2072

-With 79 years left to run we estimate the premium for your lease extension to span between £8,600 and £9,800 as well as legals.
+With only 53 years remaining on your lease we estimate the price of your lease extension to range between £27,600 and £31,800 as well as professional fees.

-The figure above a general guide to costs for extending a lease, but we are not able to supply the actual costs in the absence of detailed investigations.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There are no doubt other issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Please do not move forward based on this information without first getting professional advice.
+The suggested premium range above a general guide to costs for extending a lease, but we are not able to supply a more accurate figure in the absence of comprehensive investigations.
+Do not use the figures in a Notice of Claim or as an informal offer.
+There may be other concerns that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+You should not move forward placing reliance on this information before getting professional advice.

 I note that you have a search directory listing firms on the lender conveyancing panel.
 Do Chester le Street conveyancing companies pay you a referral fee if I retain them for my house purchase?

 We are a listing service only for law firms wishing to communicate if they are on the bank conveyancing panel or other lender panels.
 We do not charge referral fees to the any conveyancer that you subsequently appoint for your conveyancing in Chester le Street.